Tell es-Safi

-Tell es-Safi (تل الصافي, "White hill"; תל צפית, Tel Tzafit) was an Arab Palestinian village, located on the southern banks of Wadi 'Ajjur, 35 km northwest of Hebron which had its Arab population expelled during the 1948 Arab-Israeli war on orders of Shimon Avidan, commander of the Givati Brigade.
+Tell es-Safi (تل الصافي, "White hill"; תל צפית, Tel Tzafit) was an Arab Palestinian village, located in the Shephelah region on the southern banks of Wadi 'Ajjur, 35 km northwest of Hebron, which had its Arab population expelled during the 1948 Arab–Israeli war.
+Archaeological excavations show that the site (a tell or archaeological mound) was continuously inhabited since the 5th millennium BCE, and it is widely identified with the Philistine city of Gath.

-Archaeological excavations show that the site (a tell or archaeological mound) was continuously inhabited since the 5th millennium BCE.
-It appears on the Madaba Map as Saphitha, while the Crusaders called it Blanche Garde.
+The site appears on the 6th-century Madaba Map as Saphitha, while the Crusaders called it Blanche Garde.
 It is mentioned by Arab geographers in the 13th and 16th centuries.
 Under the Ottoman Empire, it was part of the district of Gaza.
 In modern times, the houses were built of sun-dried brick.
 The villagers were Muslim and cultivated cereals and orchards.